jbialy/qmsg-api/README.md

 ## method

 The application was built using Flask, Flask-restful and SQLAlchemy.
 Flask provides the base micro-framework while Flask-restful adds API functionality where routes/endpoints can easily be mapped to resources.
 SQLAlchemy provides SQL abstraction (ORM) making database/table provisioning and interaction easy.
 There is no need to write SQL queries, tables are respresented as objects!
+SQLite database was chosing for demontration purposes, it's local, portable and doesn't require an additional service.

 ## installation